 The coach will determine traveling squads.
 Positions on the team will be determined based on recruiting, skills, attitude, academic standing, and seniority.
 The size of the squad traveling will be determined based on budget restrictions and in accordance with the WCC, the NCAA, and the Pepperdine Athletic Department's rules and regulations.

 The University has a predetermined budget that will serve as the primary financial source for the squad; however, there may be times when squad members are called on to fundraise or pay for certain items/events.

 All squad members are required to participate in the Mini Waves Dance Clinic fundraiser.

 The Pom Squad Captain will be chosen by the Pom Squad from the previous year.
 For the 2013-2014 Pom Squad, the Captain is Melinda Marchiano.

 For all Pom Squad inquiries, campus visits and donations, please contact:

-Erica Bell, Marketing and Promotions Manager/Pom Squad Advisor
+Danielle Byrd, Marketing and Events Manager/Pom Squad Advisor

 Melinda Marchiano, Captain